 That said, there are many coffee companies taking great strides to make more authentic cappuccinos abroad, and the quality of cappuccinos abroad has improved vastly in the last decade.

 The sizes and serving vessels for cappuccinos vary from place to place.

 Italian cappuccino is traditionally served in 150 to 180 ml (5 to 6 fluid ounce) cups.
 In the last ten years or so, fast-food chains and coffeehouse chains started serving cappuccinos in sizes up to 600 ml / 20 fluid ounces.

 In Italy, cappuccino is typically served in a pre-heated, bowl-shaped, porcelain cup.
 Abroad, cappuccino is usually served in a porcelain cup in better cafes, because porcelain retains heat well.
 For to-go orders and in cheaper cafes, fast food chains and the like, paper cups are used for convenience.
-These cups typically have a plastic lid for safety and for heat retention.
-(As you may have guessed, heat retention is important for enjoying a good cappuccino.
+These cups typically have a plastic lid for safety and heat retention.
+(Heat retention is important for enjoying a good cappuccino.
 Luckily, the foam acts as a natural insulator, keeping the drink warmer longer.)

 The popularity and widespread drinking of the cappuccino have led to many variations on its basic recipe.

 A traditional cappuccino is comprised of one to two shots of espresso topped with layers of steamed and foamed milk.
 Each barista and cafe has small variations, so each place you drink a cappuccino will be a little different.
 However, some variations are bigger and require their own names.
 For example: